icure/medtech-docs/sdks/intro.md

 iCure helps you manage the encrypted data by providing a series of easy-to-use tools :
-- The **iCure Back-End** allows you to save your data into the databases and manage the access control to it based on the access rules you defined in your app.
+- The **iCure API** allows you to save your data into the databases and manage the access control to it based on the access rules you defined in your app.
 - The [**iCure Cockpit Web Portal**](../cockpit/intro) allows you to create your solutions, your databases and your admin users in your iCure environment.